Slow Cooker Jalapeno Pot Roast

 Slow Cooked Jalapeno Corn

 Ah, glorious sweet corn.
 It makes me happy whenever corn is in season.
 I love it any way you can cook it.
-This slow cooked jalapeno corn version adds a bit of heat (though really, it’s quite tame) from jalapenos, and tremendous creamy sweetness.
+This slow cooked jalapeno corn version adds a bit of heat (though really, it’s quite tame) from jalapenos.
+It’s tremendously creamy and sweet.
 It’s also perfect for a get-together since it makes a pretty good size batch.
 You can halve it if you need, or double it for an even bigger crowd.

 Slow Cooked Jalapeno Corn

-You can leave out the jalapenos, but I think you’ll want to add something in place of it, like minced sweet onion.
-Don’t go crazy with it, but you need just a little something for a little bite in this slow cooked jalapeno corn.
+You can leave out the jalapenos.
+But I think you’ll want to add something in place of it, like minced sweet onion.
+Don’t go crazy with it.
+I think you need just a little something for a little bite in this slow cooked jalapeno corn.
+I mean, it does have ‘jalapeno’ in the name!

 Although I slow cooked the corn in my oven, you can also cook it on a grill or even a smoker.
 Just keep your temperature around 250 F and the corn will come out delicious.